dystinktbeatz/QA_bot/README.md

 * Do **not** commit API keys or credentials.
 Use environment variables or gitignored `.env` files.
 * Uploaded PDFs may contain sensitive information — do not deploy this app publicly without access controls.

----

-## License & attribution

-Add your preferred license file (e.g., `LICENSE`).
-If this code is based on Coursera course materials, include an acknowledgment such as:

-> Parts of this project follow the IBM "RAG and Agentic AI" Coursera course materials.
-This repository is the author's implementation for learning and demonstration purposes.

----

 ## Contact / contributions